cortes-ciriano-lab/telomere_fusions/README.md

 <br>

 ## Step 5: quality control (QC) step
-This script provides functionalities to filter potential false positive telomere fusions, flag reads clearly mapping to regions of human genome containing telomere-like patterns (such as the relic of an ancestral telomere fusion in chr2), and further classify the fusions detected into categories according to the patters of repeats detected.<br>
+This script provides functionalities to filter potential false positive telomere fusions, flag reads mapping to regions of the human genome containing telomere fusion-like patterns (such as the relic of an ancestral telomere fusion in chr2), and further classify the fusions detected into categories according to the patterns of repeats detected.<br>

 ```R
 Rscript scripts/FusionReadsQC.R --summary_file ${sampleid}_fusions_summary --ref_genome Hg38 --outprefix QC/${sampleid} --read_length 150
 ```
 Output file:<br>
 - QC/test.fusions.unfiltered.tsv: Updated summary file, with extra columns with the information used to perform the QC computation.
-It provides the QC decision for each read, as well as the reason because each read was filtered or not.<br>
+It provides the QC decision for each read, as well as the reason underlying each decision.<br>
 - QC/test.fusions.pass.tsv: List of reads supporting telomere fusions that passed all QC filters (PASS reads from QC/test.fusions.unfiltered.tsv file).<br>
-- QC/test.fusions.false_positives.tsv: List of reads supporting that did not pass the QC filters (Filtered reads from QC/test.fusions.unfiltered.tsv file).<br>
+- QC/test.fusions.false_positives.tsv: List of reads supporting telomere fusions that did not pass the QC filters (Filtered reads from QC/test.fusions.unfiltered.tsv file).<br>
-- QC/test.fusions.pass.collapsed.tsv: List of reads supporting telomere fusions (only PASS reads) collapsed by chromosome, breakpoint sequence, and the different fusion subtype criteria for each sample separately.<br>
+- QC/test.fusions.pass.collapsed.tsv: List of reads supporting telomere fusions (only PASS reads) collapsed by chromosome, breakpoint sequence and fusion subtype.<br>
-- QC/test.fusions.sample_stats.tsv: Summary table showing the number of reads supporting fusions found for each samples, as well as the reads of them that were filtered out.<br>
+- QC/test.fusions.sample_stats.tsv: Summary table reporting the number of reads supporting fusions found for each sample, as well as the reads that were filtered out.<br>
-- QCtest.fusions.QC.Rdata: R environment used in the computation (to be ignored by most of users).<br>
+- QCtest.fusions.QC.Rdata: R environment used in the computation (to be ignored by most users).<br>

 ## Step 6: breakpoint sequence correction